Fatty Liver Breakfast Ideas [Updated for 2023]

 Create your own cheese spread

-I love doing this and it’s extremely fast and tasty: get a can of cottage cheese (low fat ideally) and mix it with all spices that you love (you can also add a bit of salt).
+I love eating this and it’s extremely fast and tasty: get a can of cottage cheese (low fat ideally) and mix it with all the spices that you love (you can also add a bit of salt).

 I use turmeric (curcuma), red paprika powder, caraway seeds and a pinch of pepper.